locationtech/geomesa/docs/user/datastores/query_interceptor.rst

 The graduated query guard applies different duration limits based on the spatial extent of the query.
 As a query becomes larger in space, it can be limited to shorter and shorter time ranges.
 A series of rules limit the duration for queries which are at most a given size in square degrees.
+This guard also applies the full table scan guard.

 To enable the guard, add ``org.locationtech.geomesa.index.planning.guard.GraduatedQueryGuard`` to ``geomesa.query.interceptors`` as indicated above.
 Configuration is managed via